Eccentricity signatures in LIGO-Virgo-KAGRA's BNS and NSBH binaries: Method

 \subsection{Waveform Model}

-To measure eccentricity in low-mass gravitational-wave events, we employ two time-domain waveform models within the EOB framework \seob~\citep{seob_theory,seob} and \teob~\citep{teob}.
+To measure eccentricity in low-mass gravitational-wave events, we employ two time-domain waveform models within the EOB framework: \seob~\citep{seob_theory,seob} and \teob~\citep{teob}.
 Both models generate HOM eccentric inspiral–merger–ringdown waveforms and are calibrated with numerical relativity simulations.
 The \seob model is built for binaries with eccentric orbits and spins aligned (or antialigned) with the orbital angular momentum.
 In addition to the dominant (2,2) mode, it includes subdominant modes such as (2,1), (3,3), (3,2), (4,4), and (4,3), allowing for more accurate modeling of systems with mass asymmetry or orbital inclination.
-It is important to note that this model utilizes the definition of relativistic anomaly to describe the position of the binary in the eccentric orbit.
+It is important to note that this model utilizes the definition of relativistic anomaly to describe the position of the binary in an eccentric orbit.

 \teob is another time-domain waveform model with the ability to model a wide range of compact binary systems, including BNS, BBH, and NSBH binaries~\citep{teob}.
 It incorporates a comprehensive set of physical effects critical for accurate waveform modeling, including orbital eccentricity, hyperbolic encounters, non-planar orbital dynamics, spin-orbit and spin-spin couplings, and the tidal deformability of neutron stars.
-Additionally, the model includes HOMs up to the multipole order $l = 8$.
-Instead of relativistic anomaly, \teob uses the mean anomaly definition to describe the radial phase of the eccentric orbit.
+Additionally, the model includes HOMs up to multipole order $l = 8$.
+Instead of the relativistic anomaly, \teob uses the true anomaly definition to describe the radial phase of the eccentric orbit.

-Since both models are not originally formulated in the frequency domain, we apply a Fast Fourier Transform with appropriate tapering to convert the waveform for use in our frequency-domain inference pipeline.
-Before performing the inference, we validate that the waveform was generated successfully across our parameter space and that all tested waveforms were produced without issue.
+Since neither model is originally formulated in the frequency domain, we apply a Fast Fourier Transform with appropriate tapering to convert the waveform for use in our frequency-domain inference pipeline.
+Before performing the inference, we validate that the waveform was generated successfully across our parameter space and that all tested waveforms were produced without issues.